 As mentioned above, the K series core i5 was to be the market player when it comes to the best CPUs for gaming, however, turns out that Ryzen 5 2600 took it away with the multithread chops.
 Yes, the i5 8600 is good enough and one might not want to spend the extra money for the K, but it has some skills when it comes to overclocking.
 The Coffee Lake chip is capable of giving away the equal kind of multi-threading as the 12 thread Ryzen 5.
 A direct competitor to the Ryzen 5 2600, you wouldn’t want to spend extra money over something like the z370 or go for the basics with the 300 series gaming motherboards.

 Intel Pentium G4560

 Now, we are talking cheap and yet the best for gaming.
-The Pentium G4560 has 2 cores, and 4 threads.
+The Pentium G4560 has 2 cores and 4 threads.
 A decent CPU for budget buyers, it offers 14nm Kaby Lake architecture and is a better choice than to go for the pricey Core i3 7350k.
-Though it does not have overcloking skills or speed boost to keep up with the 3.5 GHz frequency, it does have hyper threading abilities and well, it is a bonus for that price.
-While one might not find this one to be an ideal choice, you could turn it into one by putting together a definite motherboard and make it tad bit faster.
+Though it does not have overclocking skills or speed boost to keep up with the 3.5 GHz frequency, it does have hyper-threading abilities and well, it is a bonus for that price.
+While one might not find this one to be an ideal choice, you could turn it into one by putting together a definite motherboard and make it a tad bit faster.